-Another element of urban development is having the building address the street while parking is placed to the rear or side, as shown in this image on Park Rd. in Charlotte.
+Another element of urban development is for the building to address the street while parking is placed to the rear or side, as shown in this image on Park Rd. in Charlotte.
 (Community Design 8 #6)

 Corridor Services Area North